Fujitsu and Sun Flex Their Quads with New Sparc Server Lineup

 Anyway, the quad-core Sparc64 VII Jupiter processors are designed to scale up to 2.7 GHz, but it is currently being delivered in slower clock speeds.
 The chip is based on a 65 nanometer process that allows a significant shrinking of the cores used in the dual-core Olympus Sparc64 VI processors, the ones that the original Sparc Enterprise servers that started shipping in April 2007.
 The Jupiter processors have two threads per core, which means they can deliver eight-threads per processor socket.
 In the midrange Sparc Enterprise M4000 and M5000 servers, the quad-core chips are available at 2.4 GHz, while in the enterprise-class M8000 and M9000 servers they are available at 2.4 GHz and 2.52 GHz.
 The Olympus processors are available at 2.15 GHz in the M4000 and M5000 machines, and run at 2.28 GHz and 2.4 GHz in the M8000 and M9000 servers.
 The new Jupiter chips have multithreading on the cores, just like the Olympus chips did, but it is a different flavor--simultaneous multithreading instead of something called vertical multithreading.
 The important thing is that SMT is a fine-grained multithreading that really boosts performance and allows all the threads to be doing work at the same time, while vertical multithreading did not.
 The Olympus chips had 6 MB of L2 cache per core, but the Jupiter chips have 6 MB of L2 cache on the chip that is shared across all four cores.
 Each core on the chip has 64 KB of L1 data and 64 KB of L1 instruction cache too.
 The machines do not have L3 cache memory, as some big SMP boxes do these days.

-According to Shannon Elwell, director of Enterprise Servers at Sun, the two companies--well, really three and maybe four, depending on how you want to count Sun and Fujitsu-Siemens--have already shipped over 1,000 Sparc64 VII processors in systems prior to this week's launch, and it doesn't take a genius to figure that some Sparc shops--whether they are Sun's or Fujitsu's or Siemens'--need more processing oomph to get their work done.
+According to Shannon Elwell, director of Enterprise Servers at Sun, the two companies--well, really three and maybe four, depending on how you want to count Sun and Fujitsu-Siemens--have already shipped over 1,000 Sparc64 VII processors in systems prior to today's launch, and it doesn't take a genius to figure that some Sparc shops--whether they are Sun's or Fujitsu's or Siemens'--need more processing oomph to get their work done.

 While some customers will see up to a factor of 2X performance boost, says Richard McCormack, senior vice president of marketing at Fujitsu Computer Systems, those with current M4000 and M5000 machines using Jupiter processors will see a 40 percent performance boost if they move to the new chips; the resulting machines, if bought new, would have a 10 percent premium, which is reasonable.
 For larger M8000 and M9000 machines, the performance improvement can be as high as 80 percent, and the price premium comparing whole configurations of these servers using older Olympus processors to newer Jupiter ones will see a 20 percent price premium.
 Fujitsu has done a lot of work tuning the Sparc64 VII processors for supercomputing workloads, and that is where the largest performance increases--that 2X factor mentioned above--are being seen.